anonymoussc/anonymoussc.github.io/_posts/2016-04-30-data-push-using-server-sent-events-part-II.markdown

 - `Object.keys` is available in all browsers where SSE is also available.
 When we start adding fallbacks we will need a polyfill for IE8 and earlier.
 The polyfill is slower: it is an `O(n)` algorithm (where n is the number of keys), whereas a native `Object.keys` should be `O(1)`.

 - With persistent storage we can store all the data that is streamed to us, opening up a world of possibilities: tables, real-time charts, client-side analysis using the latest machine learning technologies, and so on.
-You could be beating the markets without ever having to leave the browser.